ausevo/ausevo.github.io/accommodation.md

 ---
 layout: page
-title: AES
+title: AES 2019
-subtitle: Accomodation
+subtitle: Accommodation
 ---

-**Accomodation**
+**Accommodation**
-We might have some hints for accomodation in the Randwick / Kensington / Kingsford / Coogee area in the near future
+We might have some hints for accommodation in the Randwick / Kensington / Kingsford / Coogee area in the near future...